acien101/BlaBlaBla/_posts/2018-1-26-Practica1-Fisica2.md

 $$

-Para calcular el error absoluto del calor específico se haría así:
+Para calcular el error absoluto del calor específico se haría <a name="calorEspecifico" style="text-decoration: none;">así</a>:

 $$